Kingriyor/dataframe/README.md

 2) create DB

 ```
-- import the database export shared into your own DB (/database/dataframe.sql)
+- import the database export shared(/database/dataframe.sql) into your own DB

 OR